 There are two main factors that influence our gender pay gap in the UK.
-Roughly half of the gap is due to more female staff being employed in administrative roles (secretary, administrator, receptionist).
+Roughly half of the gap is due to more female staff being employed in administrative roles (Executive Assistant, administrator, receptionist).
 The other factor is the lower number of female staff in senior positions.

 UK gender pay gap

 This graphs shows the proportion of males and females in each pay quartile.
 Each quartile represents 25% of our staff.

 Mean pay is calculated by adding together all hourly pay rates and dividing that figure by the number of employees.